Learn how to help a child sensitive to noise, whether it’s loud noise or other sounds with these 5 simple steps!

 If your child’s sensory needs or behaviors seem overwhelming, confusing, or out of control know, that you’re not alone.
 Not all professionals are trained in sensory and in general, there’s a lack of understanding.
 I want to change that!
-Join me as I co-teach How to Create A Sensory Diet in 4 Simple Steps, a free workshop.
+Join me as I reveal 3 Expert Secrets to Calm + Focus Your Child with Specialized Sensory Activities, a free workshop.

 More Sensory Tips and Tools

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 14 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.